mhausenblas/aws-container-security-survey-2019/README.md

 # AWS Container Security Survey 2019

+A summary of the survey results is available as a [PDF](AWS-container-security-survey-2019-summary.pdf) for download.

 > Welcome to the AWS container security survey 2019!
 > This is an informal survey about container security practices,
 > should take some 5 min.
 The survey is open until end of 2019 and